You may change image dates by selecting from the thumbnail images on the left side of the Viewer page.

 Please attempt to reload the page.
 We also do not have images covering either of the poles and some ocean areas, so please ensure that you are not searching these areas.
 If you still cannot figure out the source of the error, please use the contact page to inform us of the problem.
 Please make sure to include the location, image date, and the provider (i.e. Digital Globe).

 You may zoom in and out by clicking the plus (+) and minus (-) buttons in the top, right corner of the viewer.

 The zoom level for any particular area depends on the resolution of the available imagery for that location.
 Generally, you can zoom into 0.25 meter resolution, though most images will have lost clarity by that point.

 You may move around the image by clicking and dragging the image.
 Place the mouse cursor over the point that would like to center on and then hold down the left mouse button.
 Drag that point to the center of the viewer and then let off of the left mouse button.
-You may also use the navigation arrows that surround the viewer.
-Each time you click on one of these, it will move the image exactly one half frame over.
-For example, if you click on the left arrow, it will bring the point that lies on the left edge to the center of the image.
-In order to move all the way to the exact next frame, you would click that arrow twice.

 The coordinates in the Location Information are the exact coordinates of wherever the mouse cursor lies.
 These coordinates should match your search coordinates only if the mouse cursor is in the exact center of the image.

 The resolution of the image will appear in the Image Information box that lies to the left of the viewer.
 You can also find the resolution of the available imagery by clicking on the Imagery button at the top of the Image Viewer.